Zak9O/process-csgo-star-team/README.md

 **I have answered domain related questions using the results of process mining** 🟥

 **I have tested, discussed and compared different process mining algorithms in the context of the given problem (e.g., for the discovery, Inductive Miner vs Heuristics Miner)** 🟥
-Note sure if RUM supports this.
-If it does not, we must talk to Andrea or construct some petri nets using disco.
+Show how the same event log looks different in disco and in RuM.
+This can show why we have chosen to go with declarative process mining over petri nets

 **I have discussed, interpreted and evaluated the outcomes of the process mining activity** 🟥
 Can be done once we have some actual models